Network-Aware Optimization of Distributed Learning for Fog Computing: Model and Optimization Formulation

 \subsection{Optimization Model for Data Processing Tasks}

-We now consider the choice of $G_i(t)$, which implicitly defines the computation to be executed by device $i$ at time $t$ for the ML task, i.e., processing all datapoints in $G_i(t)$.
-There are two possible reasons $G_i(t) \neq D_i(t)$: first, device $i$ may \emph{offload} some of its collected data to another device $j$ or vice versa, e.g., if $i$ does not have enough capacity to process all of the data $(D_i(t) \geq C_i(t))$ or possibly if $j$ has lower computing costs $(c_j(t) \leq c_i(t))$.
-Second, device $i$ may \emph{discard} data if processing it does not reduce the empirical loss (\ref{eq:glob}) by much compared to the processing cost.
+We now consider the choice of $G_i(t)$, which defines the data processing task executed by device $i$ at time $t$.
+There are two possible reasons $G_i(t) \neq D_i(t)$: first, device $i$ may \emph{offload} some of its collected data to another device $j$ or vice versa, e.g., if $i$ has insufficient capacity to process all of the data $(D_i(t) \geq C_i(t))$\footnote{For notational convenience, $D_i(t)$ here refers to the number of datapoints $|D_i(t)|$, and similarly $G_i(t)$ refers to $|G_i(t)|$.
+The context will make the distinction clear throughout the paper.} or if $j$ has lower computing costs $(c_j(t) \leq c_i(t))$.
+Second, device $i$ may \emph{discard} data if processing it does not reduce the empirical loss (\ref{eq:glob}) by much.
 In Figure~\ref{fig:ML}, device 1 offloads or discards all of its data.
 We collectively refer to discarding and offloading as \emph{data movement}.